dkropotov/cub_rl_fall24/README.md

 ## Exam

-The written exam is scheduled on the 20th of December at 10:00 (60 minutes).
+The written exam is scheduled on the 20th of December at 10:00 (60 minutes) at IRC Seminar Room I. During exam no materials can be used.
+Test exam: [link](Materials/exam_test.pdf), answers to this exam: [link](Materials/exam_test_answers.pdf)

 ## Lectures (Preliminary plan)